mingzijian/pokers/README.md

 # pokers for robot or AI research

-You can edit this client for game robot AI research.
+You can edit this client for game robot AI research, the websoket api in texasJS/message.js.

 Texas Holdem Poker and three card poker games client.